putitsimply/christian-bible-explained/zephaniah.md

 Zephaniah is a short book in the Old Testament.
 It is mostly a set of warnings and hopes spoken by a prophet[^gl_prophet] named Zephaniah, during the time of King Josiah in Judah[^gl_judah].

+The writing is mainly poetic and uses dramatic pictures to get its message across.
+It is aimed at a society where some people were comfortable and powerful, while others were being treated unfairly.

 ## What it contains

 ### What happens in Zephaniah